Of all the public speaking opportunities available to us, the one that many people feel most uncomfortable with is networking.

 This discomfort can occur at official networking events, in casual conversations that happen during breaks at conferences and meetings, and even in social conversations.

 Presentations and speeches are prepared in advance.
-Sales calls are often scripted; but networking requires seat-of-the-pants flexibility and a go-with-the-flow mentality to be successful.
+Sales calls are often scripted; but networking requires a specific strategy, plus seat-of-the-pants flexibility and a go-with-the-flow mentality to be successful.

 Here are 3 key mindsets that can serve as guidelines for more successful networking results:

 1. Set the right intentions before you arrive.
 This is absolutely crucial to both your comfort and your success!

 Instead, set the intention to build relationships with the people whom you meet.